FarronF/limerick-council-meetings/meetings/2022/10/25-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Travel & Transportation Strategic Policy Committee Meeting 12th July 2022.md

 see a commitment from Active Travel that in the event of any Part 8 impacting residents, there

-will be prior consultation in the form of pop up clinics to engage with residents.--- 4
+will be prior consultation in the form of pop up clinics to engage with residents.
+---
+4

 In reply to Cllr.
 O’ Donovan, Mr. McGlynn advised that a Brief is being worked on for consultants